SunYuri97/SunYuri97.github.io/_pages/about.md

 [**Project**](https://www.worldrobotconference.com/uploads/admin/202206/62a1b238f209c.pdf)
 - Affective computing technologies, also known as emotional brain-computer interfaces, which enable machines to understand human emotions, are emerging as research hotspots in fields such as human-computer interaction, mental health, and artificial intelligence.
 This competition provides participants with a set of EEG data from 80 subjects whose emotional states are known.
 Participants are required to develop an EEG computational model capable of cross-individual emotion recognition.
 This model must perform real-time emotion recognition on EEG data from another set of subjects, and the competition results will be determined based on the accuracy of this emotion recognition
-- National Champion (Grand Prize)​​.
+- National Champion (Grand Prize), 2022​​.
 </div>
 </div>